- If you have lines on your MacBook screen, the most likely cause might be overheating.

 - Keep the keys pressed for 7 seconds.
 Without releasing the keys, press and hold the Power button.

-- Keep all four keys pressed about 7 seconds.
+- Now you need to hold all four keys pressed for about 7 seconds.

 - Release the keys, wait for 30 seconds, and start your MacBook.

-On models without T2 chip, you can reset SMC by following these steps:
+On models without a T2 chip, you can reset SMC by following these steps: